AshmitPandey7/AshmitPandey7/README.md

 ## 📚 StudyHub

 A collaborative student platform designed to simplify access to academic resources, notes, and campus utilities through a modern and responsive interface.
+Frontend developer.

 **Tech Stack**
 - Next.js